sachithmuhandiram/CJCompiler/README.md

 # CJCompiler

-This is a simple compiler constructed using Flex and Yacc.
+This is a simple compiler constructed using Flex lexer and Yacc parser.
 This takes pseudo like code and then convert into an Arduino code.
 In this initial step, it can only create simple arduino blinking programs.